jackiehjm/stx-docs/doc/source/datanet/adding-a-static-ip-address-to-a-data-interface.rst

     The new address is added to the **Address List**.

 #.
-Unlock the worker node and wait for it to become available.
+Unlock the compute node and wait for it to become available.

 For more information, see :ref:`Managing Data Interface Static IP Addresses Using the CLI <managing-data-interface-static-ip-addresses-using-the-cli>`